 Myth 3: Streets are Safer Than the Interstate

-Another common myth our personal injury lawyers in Pennsylvania have heard is to lay the bike down if a collision is about to happen.
+Another common myth our motorcycle accident injury lawyers in Pennsylvania have heard is to lay the bike down if a collision is about to happen.
 However, the last place a rider wants to end up is on the blacktop and more times than not, the rider does not have time to think about laying down their bike before an accident occurs.
-Therefore, the best way to deal with collisions is to drive safely, defensively and attempt to avoid them all together.
+Therefore, the best way to deal with collisions is to drive safely, defensively, and attempt to avoid them all together.